khoitnm/practice-spring-arangodb/pro-01-simple-entity/README.md

 ```
 org.springframework.data.mapping.MappingException: A reference must be of type String, but got VPack type OBJECT!
 ```
+The root cause: That `@Ref` field is lazy loading, so it only expect id value such as `"city/21345"`

-And when that error happened, it did NOT throw any exception!!!
+And another bad news is: when that error happened, it did NOT throw any exception!!!
 It just write exception into the log and return a null result!!!

-Note: however, when I remove @Ref, I can query it normally (you can see int `PersonView`.
+Note: however, when I remove `@Ref`, I can query it normally (you can see int `PersonView`.